hashicorp/packer/website/source/docs/extending/custom-builders.html.md

 be returned, as well.
 Note that it is perfectly fine to produce no artifact and no error, although this is rare.

-### The "Cancel" Method
+### Cancellation
 The `Run` method is often run in parallel.

+#### With the "Cancel" Method	( up until packer 1.3 )

 The `Cancel` method can be called at any time and requests cancellation of any builder run in progress.
 This method should block until the run actually stops.
+Not that the Cancel method will no longer be called since packer 1.4.0.

+#### Context cancellation ( from packer 1.4 )

+The `<-ctx.Done()` can unblock at any time and signifies request for cancellation of any builder run in progress.

 Cancels are most commonly triggered by external interrupts, such as the user pressing `Ctrl-C`.
 Packer will only exit once all the builders clean up, so it